1995 R&D 100 Award Submissions

 - Serves as a research tool for investigating microstructure-property relationships in materials

 Our software package provides increased sensitivity for modeling materials processing with enhanced property-prediction capabilities.
-Its simplified data analysis saves time and requires a less knowledgeable operator.
+Its simplified data analysis saves time and can be used by a less-knowledgeable operator.
 Its capabilities for predicting the full range of material response have already found economically important applications in industry because they take the trial and error out of material processing.

 The Rapid Kinetics Flow Cytometer combines the subsecond kinetic resolution of stopped-flow mixing technology with the ability of flow cytometry to make sensitive fluorescence measurements of individual cells.
 Our new instrument precisely controls reagent proportioning and mixing, delivering a sample stream to the point of measurement in 0.3 second.
 It thus enables direct measurement of previously inaccessible cellular events, such as the rapid binding of peptide, hormone, and carbohydrate ligands to their cell-surface receptors.